jgbarah/sw-devel-metrics/README.md

 When talking about software development metrics, there are several different aspects to consider.
 Among them:

 * How metrics are computed
+	- There is a need for an abstract description of the calculation that spans the specifics of an implementation tool
+	- For each implementation, deviations from the formal definition of a metric must be noted.
+For example, not all source repositories or issue trackers contain the same data or structure their heirarchies the same.
+Making this information visible builds trust in the metrics themselves.
+	- The difference between metrics at the lowest level of measurement - commits, issues, issue comments, etc. - and metrics that are aimed at synthesizing composite insights from a combination of the lowest level metrics need to demonstrate a sort of "chain of custody".
+Deviations from repository to repository will compound as metrics are aggregated.
+Transparency in these matters is important.
+	- Metric utility is important to evaluate.
+There are indicators outside source code repositories that may signal the likelihood of uptake for a repository, or the nature of diversity and inclusion in the repository's encasing organization.
+Metrics that corresond with or follow these other measures are possibly more useful if such cases are proven or evaluated.
 * Which additional information is needed for drilling down
+	- Making data that drives a particular metric transparent back to the source is essential for building trust
+	- Aggregations of data are often used to produce metrics in the presentation layer.
+Making the aggregations provenance visible helps to build trust.
 * How to visualize them
+	- Principles of visualization design include simple things in some cases.
+For example, showing the full length of a y-axis from zero oftentimes helps a person looking at a visualization to notice the variation is less than how it might appear if the y-axis is framed by the range of values in the data.
+The human centered aspects of design are important.
+	- Project comparisons have value
+	- Temporal comparisons have value and build user trust in their understanding of most metrics and their visualizations.

 For example, when you have a basic metric such as "count of commits", usually you want: